mpv-player/mpv/DOCS/man/en/input.rst

         Like ``subtitles``, but typically without OSD or subtitles.
 The exact behavior depends on the selected video output.
     <window>
-        Save the contents of the mplayer window.
+        Save the contents of the mpv window.
 Typically scaled, with OSD and subtitles.
 The exact behavior depends on the selected video output, and if no support is available, this will act like ``video``.